How to Clone Old Computer to New Computer (No Reinstalling)

 4. Prepare Necessary Equipment

-• For direct cloning: Use a USB-to-SATA adapter or an external SSD/HDD to connect the new drive to the old PC.
+• Prepare a USB-to-SATA adapter or an external SSD/HDD enclosure to connect a drive for cloning.

 5. Update System and Drivers